Office of Academic Success

 - Rewards: Invitations to special events, academic supplies, and other gifts are made available to all our peer tutors throughout the academic year.

-- Professional Reference: Peer tutors who complete two full semesters in our program and remain in good standing may use CAS as a professional reference for graduate school or prospective employers.
+- Professional Reference: Peer tutors who complete two full semesters in our program and remain in good standing may use OAS as a professional reference for graduate school or prospective employers.
 Level IV students enrolled in our Second-Degree program are eligible to receive a reference at the end of their final semester.

 Peer Tutor Locations